CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 I use VSCode as my primary code editor in Windows.
 It works fine remotely with WSL2 (Debian Linux) with the `Remote - WSL` extension.
 There is also a `Remote - Containers` extension, that lets you use a Docker container as a full-featured development environment.
 First install this extension in VSCode.
+There are a lot of `automagic easy to use` functions in this extension.
+But for some reason `automagic` never worked for me.
+I must always go painfully step-by-step and discover why the `automagic` does not work in my case.
+Always!
 <https://www.jonathancreamer.com/setting-up-wsl2-and-the-vscode-containers-plugin/>
 We need to change 2 settings because we want to use Podman instead of Docker and we want to execute all commands inside WSL2.
 In VSCode open File-Preferences-Settings or Ctrl+,